-pattern of excessive emotionality and attention seeking, beginning
+of excessive emotionality and attention seeking, beginning by early

-by early adulthood and present in a variety of contexts, as
+adulthood and present in a variety of contexts, as indicated by five

-with others is often characterized by inappropriate sexually
+others is often characterized by inappropriate sexually seductive

-Considers relationships to be more intimate than they actually
+to be more intimate than they actually are.

 Somatic or Sexual